- June 9, 2021

 While fences and other physical barriers can provide some level of deterrence, critical asset protection demands that intruders are detected as soon as they enter a secured area.
 Such real-time awareness is critical to ensuring a timely response and preventing an incident from escalating.

 As a result, thermal technology has become a top choice for detecting intrusions at outdoor utilities.
-These systems, which combine thermal sensors with video analytics, are known as “smart” thermal cameras because they never tire, can cover large areas, and “see” what the human eye would miss, while people – when provided with accurate alerts that thermal cameras generate – can make appropriate response decisions.
+These systems, which combine thermal sensors with AI, are known as “smart” thermal cameras because they never tire, can cover large areas, and “see” what the human eye would miss, while people – when provided with accurate alerts that thermal cameras generate – can make appropriate response decisions.

 Let’s look at how smart thermal camera systems contribute to effective substation security beyond traditional fence-based approaches.